ankitrathore25/RateMyPhone/README.md

 - Second challenge I faced is calculating cosine similarity of the query and documents.
 It takes huge time in calculating dot product of query vector with every document.
 I will be handling this problem with calculating dot product with top K documents with the query.
 These top K will be selected on the basis of idf value for the query terms.

 # Highlighting the search query
--I have done highlighting with simple css property.
+- I have done highlighting with simple css property.
 I added <span style="background:yellow;"></span> around the every term from search query to the the showed text documents.
 I have used Markup/markupsafe depedency to send HTML code to the flask.

 # Synonyms and Phrase support:
 I have implemented synonyms support, for now this is available for only single word but this can be scaled to the multiple words query.
 Reason for keeping it to single word is because I am searching for every synonyms of the word so for example my search query is "best phones", we have more than 10 unique synonyms in nltk wordnet and 4 synonyms for the phone so for all the synonyms possible queries I need to process will be 10*4, which will take some quite time.